This is entirely

-Now, I know that there is a real-world model for the mummy in the Cinquantenaire Museum, and that this was used in the researches for this adventure undertaken for Hergé by E.P.
+Now, I know that there is a real-world model for the mummy in the Art & History Museum (formerly known as the Cinquantenaire Museum), and that this was used in the researches for this adventure undertaken for Hergé by E.P.
 Jacobs.

 But I recently came across an illustration by Edmund Dulac for the Hans Andersen story The Nightingale